 Do Not Fill Report:

-- State rule requires owner(s) of underground storage tank facilities keep DEQ's Underground Storage Tank Program informed of any changes of information relative to their facility (e.g., facility name, owner(s), tanks, financial responsibility) within 30 days of the change.
+- State rule requires owners of UST facilities to inform DEQ of any changes to their facility (e.g., new facility name, change of owner, inactivation of tanks, financial responsibility, etc) within 30 days of the change.
 Forms for this purpose are located at http://deq.mt.gov/Land/ust/forms.

 EPA’s Proposes to Finalize its Reauthorization of Montana’s UST Program on August 15, 2019